kindasneaki/Archipelago.RiskOfRain2/README.md

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.

+**1.2.1**

+* Bug Fixes:
+    * Dying with finalStageDeath: True on would complete the game instead of check to see if you were in specific locations.
+    * finalStageDeath was always true on AP version 0.3.8 and older.
+    * Using deathlink Command to turn on/off wouldn't work on AP version 0.3.8 and older.

 **1.2.0**

 * Created Explore mode!